Student Employment Virtual Job Fair

 3. Find and Review Job Postings

-- Follow the Job Seekers link to The Wright Search page.
+- Follow the Job Seekers link to the Career Center database.

-- In The Wright Search, select the Jobs pull-down menu in the toolbar.
+- In the Career Center database , select the Jobs pull-down menu in the toolbar.

 - In the search selection box for Position Type, you may select one or both types of On-Campus job postings: